stashed/postgres/docs/postgres.md

 ## Backup PostgreSQL

 This section will demonstrate how to backup PostgreSQL databse.
 We are going to use [KubeDB](https://kubedb.com) to deploy a sample database.
-You can deploy your database using any methond you want.
+You can deploy your database using any method you want.
 We are using `KubeDB` because it automates some tasks that you have to do manually otherwise.

 ### Deploy Sample PosgreSQL Database

-Let's deploy a sample PostgreSQL database and inset some data into it.
+Let's deploy a sample PostgreSQL database and insert some data into it.

 **Create Postgres CRD:**